danielhrisca/asammdf/README.md

 * chardet : to detect non-standard Unicode encodings
 * pyqtlet2 : for the GPS window
 * isal : for faster zlib compression/decompression
+* fsspec : access files stored in the cloud

 # Benchmarks